 40. Kiwi Hut to Hurunui Hut No. 3 (16 bunks): 8.5 hrs, 22.5 km (maps 96, 95)

 As the valley narrows the options for river bed walking gradually also narrow, making route picking a bit easier and progress a little quicker.
-Markers being to appear also.
+Markers begin to appear also.
 At a scree fan near Locke Stream Hut (2.5 hrs) look for an orange triangle to centre right and cross the river to an island of bush.
 The hut (18 bunks stacked 3 high) is in here.
 This and three other huts on the track have historic significance.
-They were constructed as part of a government scheme to create affordable outdoor recreation in the 1930s.
+They were constructed as part of a government scheme to create affordable outdoor recreation in the 1930s as an alternative to the Milford Track, but it never worked out.
 Locke Stream Hut was made from scratch with hand sawn and adzed timber and it is worth having a look inside to see the construction and read the information panels.

 Two and a half hours will get you to the top of Harpers Pass (962m), an early route used by Maori and later Europeans to get to the West Coast before the Arthur’s Pass route came into use.
 It is hard to believe that cattle were driven over the steep approach up to the pass.
 The orange Harpers Pass Bivvy is a little further along, and then Cameron’s Hut, a basic tin hut with concrete floor and four bunks (2.5 hrs).
 It’s then another 1 hr 10 minutes to the comfortable Hurunui No. 3.